stelzinga/MF/MGT_99.Legend.md

 ### Reduced Profile Tree
 The Reduced Profile Tree or *RPT* focuses, and expands, on part of the Bottom Profile Tree.
 It contains 13 *RPT Items* discussed in detail in the sections below:
 - 3 Resources: Assets, Staff and Suppliers
-- 2 Funding items: Liabilities and Equity
+- 2 Funding items: Liabilities, Equity with Cash deemed part of Assets.
 - 4 Management Functions: Planning, Organising, Leading and Controlling
 - 4 *Key Deliverables* from Planning and Organising namely *Goals* & *Objectives* and *Activities* & *Groups* respectively.

+The RPT has 3 key deliverables: Revenues, Cost and Risk.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Planning ⇔    Goals & Objectives ⇔  Controlling
                    ⇕